 Also, drills can easily strip the screw head.
 It is best if you adjust the speed to match the application.

 It is easy to see how a drill will make your job a lot easier, and you will not have to do much.

 7. If you strip the screw head accidentally

-Whenever you over tighten or use the wrong type or size of the screwdriver, sometimes you risk stripping the screw head.
+Whenever you over-tighten or use the wrong type or size of screwdriver, sometimes you risk stripping the screw head.
 Guess what?
 It now becomes hard to remove the screw from its position as the bit can longer catch the screw head.

 If it is too late, then try a larger screwdriver to see if it will bite into the screw head and remove it.

 For those dealing with a Phillips screw, then consider using a larger flathead bit.
 Do not use a Torx bit to remove the stripped Phillips screw.
 This is because it will strip it, even more, making it worse.

 Another option would be investing in a screw extractor.
 This will make it easier to get the screw from its position.

 Frequently Asked Questions

 It is not clear when screwdrivers were first invented.
 However, there are many claims that they were invented in the first century when metal was now more accessible for different uses.